QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 catch (...) { std::cerr << "Error: xxx"; }
 ```

 ➡️ The signal is propagated upwards until someone catches it.
-If no one does, then the program crash.
+If no one does, then the program crashes.
 </div></div>

 <hr class="sep-both">